NLnetLabs/routinator/doc/manual/source/manual-page.rst

        This command causes Routinator to act as a server for the RPKI-to-Router (RTR) and HTTP protocols.
-In this mode, Routinator will read all the TALs (See `TRUST ANCHOR LOCATORS`_ below) and will stay attached to the terminal unless the :option:`-d` option is given.
+In this mode, Routinator will read all the Trust Anchor Locators and will stay attached to the terminal unless the :option:`-d` option is given.

        The server will periodically update the local repository, every ten minutes by default, notify any clients of changes, and let them fetch